 • maintain a healthy lifestyle (balanced diet, regular physical activity, etc.).

-In cases of deep dyspareuria, penetration can be avoided and replaced by other practices.
+In case of deep dyspareuria, penetration can be avoided and replaced by other practices, there are other ways to masturbate, and for that, here is a whole guide. 😍

-Know this : you can have just as much pleasure during sex, or even more, without penetration.
+Know this : you can have just as much pleasure during sex, if not more, without penetration.
 Especially since the female orgasm is not produced by the vagina but by the clitoris.

 GO LOVE YOURSELF